Love & Friendship: Music

-On December 29, 2015, a contributor to Film Music Reporter confirmed the film's score was being composed by Mark Suozzo, who has composed the music for all of Stillman's previous films.
+Stillman's regular collaborator Mark Suozzo composed Love & Friendship.
 French composer Benjamin Esdraffo wrote additional pieces, including the opening harp theme.
 The score was recorded in August 2015 at the Windmill Lane Studios in Dublin, with Suozzo conducting the Irish Film Orchestra.
-Film editor Sophie Corra was involved in selecting the music, while Etienne Jardin, an expert on period music, helped with the musical research.
-Stillman commented that while Austen's novel was written during the 1790s, they felt earlier music appeared to reflect 'the spirit of the piece' better.
 Suozzo added that 'the music of Love & Friendship brings the Georgian era to life through a variety of musical styles'.
 The soundtrack includes original compositions and well-known and obscure classical pieces by William Boyce, George Frideric Handel, Henry Purcell, Wolfgang Amadeus Mozart and Antonio Vivaldi.
-The score was released on May 6, 2016.
+It was released on 6 May 2016.

 Release

 UK sales agency Protagonist Pictures represented the film at the European Film Market during the Berlin International Film Festival.
 Amazon Studios acquired the North American rights to the film, and teamed up with Roadside Attractions for its theatrical release.
 While Curzon Artificial Eye handled the film's UK release.
-Love & Friendship had its world premiere at the Sundance Film Festival on January 23, 2016.
-The film received a limited release in the US on May 13, 2016, playing in four theatres, before going wide on May 27, 2016 to 826 cinemas.
+Love & Friendship had its world premiere at the Sundance Film Festival on 23 January 2016.
+The film received a limited release in the US on 13 May 2016, playing in four theatres, before going wide on 26 May 2016 to 826 cinemas.

 A short six-minute documentary of the making of the film titled Behind the Scenes was released in May 2016, which included interviews with the director, and the film's leading and supporting actors, including Stephen Fry.

 Home media

-The DVD and Blu-ray release of the film was released on September 6, 2016.
-It became available on Amazon Prime Video on October 20, 2016.
+The DVD and Blu-ray release of the film was released on 6 September 2016.
+It became available on Amazon Prime Video on 20 October 2016.

-Novelization
+Novelisation

-A novelization of the film written by the director Whit Stillman was announced for publication to coincide with the general release of the film on May 13, 2016.
-Describing the novelization, Alexandra Alter of The New York Times said in her 2016 interview article with Stillman: "In the novel, Mr. Stillman takes the characters and plot from Austen's fictionalized letters and narrates the tale from the perspective of Lady Susan's nephew, who hopes to counter criticism of his maligned aunt.
+A novelisation of the film written by the director Whit Stillman was announced for publication to coincide with the general release of the film on 13 May 2016.
+Describing the novelization, Alexandra Alter of The New York Times said in her 2016 interview article with Stillman: "In the novel, Mr. Stillman takes the characters and plot from Austen's fictionalised letters and narrates the tale from the perspective of Lady Susan's nephew, who hopes to counter criticism of his maligned aunt.
 The 41 letters from Austen's Lady Susan are included in an appendix."
 Stillman told Alter that he felt Lady Susan was not quite finished and thought the form of the book was "so flawed".
 After realizing that there was another story to be told, he persuaded the publisher Little, Brown and Company to let him write the novel.